 Can a bank force you to repay your home loan?

-Generally, a bank or lender won’t force you to repay your home loan if the balance of your offset account equals the outstanding loan balance, even though that means it no longer receives interest.
+Generally, a bank or lender won't force you to repay your home loan if the balance of your offset account equals the outstanding loan balance, even though it means they no longer receive interest.

 The money in a person's offset account is theirs, just like how the money in a person's savings account is theirs.
 Thus, if you don't want to use the cash from an offset account to repay a home loan, your lender can't make you do so.